 - Head of Security & Surveillance, Davis House, Seattle, WA

 - Agee, Poe & Epps, New York, NY

 - Top 10% of Personal Injury Lawyers - Lawyers of Distinction

 - Who's Who In Dog Bite Law - Law Dawg Magazine

 - King County Bark Association (KCBA)

 Barking Up The Wrong Tree*Disclaimer: Lucy Davis is not a lawyer.
 Lucy is a dog.
 She is a 5 pound teacup poodle.

-The Lucy Davis profile is a humourous, satirical biography of our office dog.
+The Lucy Davis profile is a humorous, satirical biography of our office dog.
 This profile may or may not use real names, mostly in semi-real or entirely fictitious ways.
 Some portions of this profile are complete fiction---just for fun.
 Any resemblance to any real person named Lucy Davis is purely coincidental.

 - Logan & Kupec, is a fictitious New York law firm featured in the John Grisham novel The Associate.